grikdotnet/docker_articles/en/docker1.md

 Set up Docker, it's not large.
 For Windows and Mac you can set up a Toolbox: https://www.docker.com/toolbox.
 It is better to create and set up the virtual machine using command line rather then a GUI tool.
 Notes for MAC OS are [here](./docker_mac.md).
 Take a few lessons from a manual.
-Here I write what is missing in the documentation.
+This articles contains what the documentation doesn't.

 **Docker is not a virtualization.**